maheeramemon/CMS/README.md

 Open XAMPP and turn on Apache (and MySQL if not using MySQL Workbench) and go to the LandingPage.php If this works then you have installed it successfully.

+This project was made by me, heerii,magetooo!, MaxEntro, S2112